freeCodeCamp/freeCodeCamp/docs/devops.md

 We thank you for reporting bugs that you encounter and help in making freeCodeCamp.org better.
 You rock!

-## Identifying the upcoming version of freeCodeCamp
+## Identifying the upcoming version of platform

 The domain name will be different than **`freeCodeCamp.org`**.
 Currently this public beta testing version is available at:

 <h3 align="center"><a href='https://www.freecodecamp.dev' _target='blank'><code>www.freecodecamp.dev</code></a></h4>

+The dev-team merges changes from the `master` branch to `production-staging` when they release changes.
+Usually the top commit should be what you see live on the site.
+You can identify the exact version deployed by visiting the build and deployment logs available below in the status section.

+## Identifying the current version of platform

+**The current version of the platform is always available at [`freeCodeCamp.org`](https://www.freecodecamp.org).**

+The dev-team merges changes from the `production-staging` branch to `production-current` when they release changes.
+The top commit should be what you see live on the site.
+You can identify the exact version deployed by visiting the build and deployment logs available below in the status section.

 ## Build and Deployment Status

-Usually the dev team will merge the changes from the master branch to special branch called `production-staging` (`beta/staging site`) when they deploy.
-Usually the top commit should be what you see live on the site.

 We use Azure Pipelines and other CI software (Travis, GitHub Actions), to continiously test and deploy our applications.